 The College has an agreement with Reform Judaism for its IT requirements.

 As part of that agreement, the College is covered by the disaster recovery plan currently being developed.
-(The provider is working with three external organisations and is close to selecting a partner to provide this cover).
+The provider is discussing this with one external organisation.
 This will ensure that the College can continue to operate if access cannot be had to the site.
 The College is already able to access its network offsite and no substantial loss of information is expected.

 The third party provider has a disaster recovery plan in place to cover loss of on-site IT servers and adequate insurance to replace the Hardware and Software, if required.